Endocrine disrupting chemicals (EDCs) can get into food during preparation through the chemicals in plastics, nonstick cookware, or packaging.

 How can we reduce our exposure?

 - Microwave in glass or ceramic, not plastic.
+Always transfer pre-packaged or takeout food to a glass or ceramic container before heating it.

 - Avoid fast food, processed food, and plastic packaging.